 Violence Against Women Reauthorizations Act (VAWA) of 2013 - On March 7th, 2013, President Obama signed the Violence Against Women Reauthorization Act of 2013 (VAWA) (Pub.
 Law 113-4), which, among other provisions, amended section 485(f) of the HEA, otherwise known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
 The Clery Act requires institutions of higher education to comply with certain campus safety and security related requirements as a condition of their participation in the title IV, HEA programs.
-Notably, VAWA amended the Clery Act to require institutions to compile statistics for incidents of dating violence, domestic violence, stalking and sexual assault and to include certain policies, procedures, and programs pertaining to these incidents in their annual security reports (ASR).
-The sexual assaults statistics are already counted in the area previously stated as "Sex Offenses Forcible and Sex Offenses Non-forcible."
+Notably, VAWA amended the Clery Act to require institutions to compile statistics for incidents of dating violence, domestic violence, stalking and sexual assault and to include certain policies,

+(ASR).
+Th ning to these incidents in their annual security cs are already counted in the area previously s ffenses Non-forcible."
+Continued